-K-3 and K-4 Visas
+K-3 & K-4 Visas

 A long-distance relationship isn’t easy.
 Fortunately, you and your spouse might not need to remain apart for too long.
 Thanks to the availability of K-3 and K-4 visas, you and your spouse can limit the time of your separation.

 Although this type of visa can be very useful, it’s not common.
 And when people do apply for a K-3 visa, they are usually denied.
 By working with a family visa attorney in Florida, you can improve your chances of success.
-The Florida Immigration Law Counsel has the resources to handle your application.
+The U.S. Immigration Law Counsel has the resources to handle your application.

 What Are K-3 and K-4 Visas?